Your Directors have pleasure in presenting the 33rd annual report together

 In conformity with the directives of the Central Government, the Company has appointed

-M/s R. J. Goel & Co., cost accountants, as the cost auditors under section 233B of the
+M/s R. J. Goel & Co., Cost Accountants, as the Cost Auditors under Section 148 of the

-Companies Act, 1956 for the audit of the cost accounts for the motor vehicles business for
+2014 for the audit of the cost accounts for the motor vehicles business for the year

-The board of directors would like to express its sincere thanks for the co-operation
+The Board of Directors would like to express its sincere thanks for the cooperation and

-and

 advice received from the Government of India and the Haryana Government.
-Your
+Your Directors

-directors also take this opportunity to place on record their gratitude for timely and valuable
+also take this opportunity to place on record their gratitude for timely and valuable

 assistance and support received from Suzuki Motor Corporation, Japan.
-The board
+The Board also

 dedication of all the employees of the Company including the Japanese staff, dealers,